danielhvs/snake/README.md

-# snake
+# Goal
-The snake game project.

-Using this to learn about android and to study about stateless vs stateful software design: trying to make everything stateless to study the advantages.
+Learn android and study about stateless vs stateful software design: trying to make everything stateless to study the advantages.
+It turns out java is not a good language for that! :o

+# Usage

+Eclipse: run-as java application